Events

 Future Event Streams

 The Event Bus support in F1 Sensor is designed to be extensible.
-While Race Control is the first published stream, additional real-time events may be added in future releases.
+Race Control and incident events are currently documented here.
+This page will be extended as new event types are introduced.